We hope this FAQ answers any questions regarding the Innovative Public Pension Funding Strategies competition.

 Can I submit a funding strategy that is not related to the hypothetical scenario?
 No. All applicants should use this hypothetical pension scenario to design a funding policy that will reduce cost volatility, promote intergenerational equity, and assure that plans remain on a strong fiscal path over the long-term.
 The submission guidelines are available here.

 How will applicants be notified of the winner?
-The National Institute on Retirement Security and Conference of Consulting Actuaries will call the winner(s) by March 2022.
-All applicants will be notified of the winners via an email announcement by March 2022.
+The National Institute on Retirement Security and Conference of Consulting Actuaries contacted the winner(s) in March 2022.
+All applicants were notified of the winners via an email announcement by March 2022.

 Are award recipients required to attend the award announcement event?
-We ask that winners attend the National Institute on Retirement Security annual policy conference in March 2022 to receive the award and present their funding strategy to conference attendees.
-NIRS will cover reasonable costs for travel, lodging and incidentals.
+We asked that winners attend the National Institute on Retirement Security annual policy conference in March 2022 to receive the award and present their funding strategy to conference attendees.
 Award winner(s) also are asked to present their funding strategy at the Conference of Consulting Actuaries Enrolled Actuaries Conference scheduled for May 2022.

 What happens if a winner is precluded from accepting a financial award?
 For any winners precluded from accepting a financial award, the winnings will be donated to The Actuarial Foundation, a non-profit dedicated to strengthening math education and financial literacy through the talents and resources of actuaries.